 Yarmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Yarmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yarmouth residents report their race to be White, followed by Asian.
-Important ancestries of people in Yarmouth include Irish, French , German, and Italian.
+Important ancestries of people in Yarmouth include Irish, English, German, Italian, and Scottish.

 The most common language spoken in Yarmouth is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Italian and French.